sam596/WCA-Stats/currentao5/skewb.md

 ## Current Average of 5

-*Last updated using WCA Developer Export from Mon Aug 19 at 1712UTC*
+*Last updated using WCA Developer Export from Sun Mar 15 at 0711UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*